Onsomujosh/AirBnB_clone/README.md

 #!/usr/bin/python3

-Typing an EOF character such as control-Cat the primary prompt causes the interpreter to exit with a zero exit status.
+Typing an EOF character such as control-C at the primary prompt causes the interpreter to exit with a zero exit status.

 How to use it